-Florida Republicans vote out Rep. Spano in GOP primary
+Ex-Navy pilot Scott Franklin ousts Rep. Spano in GOP primary

 TALLAHASSEE, Fla.
-(AP) — Rep. Ross Spano, a Republican congressman dogged by ethics investigations, lost his primary challenge on Tuesday, becoming the eighth incumbent House member to be defeated in party primaries this year.
+(AP) — Former Navy pilot Scott Franklin has ousted Rep. Ross Spano, making the Florida congressman dogged by ethics investigations the eighth incumbent House member to be defeated in party primaries this year.

-Scott Franklin, a former Navy pilot, business owner and Lakeland city commissioner, won a contest shaped by the coronavirus pandemic.
+Tuesday’s contests were shaped by the coronavirus pandemic, with more than 2.2 million people casting mail-in ballots as of Tuesday morning and still more coming in through the day.

-More than 2.2 million people had cast mail-in ballots with more still coming in as of Tuesday morning.
 That compares to fewer than 1.3 million in the 2016 primary.
 Unlike 2016, when there were primaries for U.S. Senate that helped drive up turnout, there were no statewide races on the August 2020 ballot.

 This year also has been tough on House incumbents.
 The eight defeats double 2018’s total and are the most since 1974 to lose in a year when the nation’s congressional districts hadn’t just been redrawn to reflect a new census, which happens every 10 years.